CyprianZTL/The-Guess-Game/README.md

-My original idea for a game.
+# My original idea for a game. 😎

 The idea is awesome, the execution as well.

-I launch it when I want to listen to that banger playing in the background.
+I launch it when I want to listen to that banger playing in the background.🔊🔊🔊